-- (1) The committee is to consist of: - (a) the office-bearers of the association,
+- (1) The committee is to consist of: - (a) the office-bearers of the association, each of whom is to be elected at the annual general meeting of the association under clause 16.

 Note.
 Section 28 of the Act contains further requirements concerning eligibility for membership and composition of the committee.